Bathtubs vs Shower – Which Offers Better Resale Value in 2026

 For each section below right about the core differences between bathtubs and showers.

 Bathtubs and showers are different fixtures, giving your bathroom different advantages and disadvantages.
 Traditionally, bathtubs are seen as more of a luxury fixture whereas showers are more appropriate for everyday use.
-Let us take a look at their core differences:
+Here are the high level differences

 modern bathtub and shower combo